top of page

 2022

-+ “United by Emotions” Panasonic Center, Tokyo Japan / Mosaic mural in Saiki, Japan: U.S.-Japan Creative Artists Fellowship Program, funded by the Japan-U.S. Friendship Commission and the National Endowment for the Arts: Collaborative public art project with the Chara Rimpa Project and Bache Martin Elementary School (Philadelphia, PA + Tokyo, Saiki, Japan)
++ “United by Emotions” Panasonic Center, Tokyo / Mosaic mural in Saiki, Japan: U.S.-Japan Creative Artists Fellowship Program, funded by the Japan-U.S. Friendship Commission and the National Endowment for the Arts: public art project with the Pacific Kids Mural Foundation and Bache Martin Elementary School (Philadelphia + Tokyo, Saiki, Japan)

 2020 - 2021